Artist's Expectations Need to Change, Too

 places qualified artists in front of online radio programmers in hopes of making their way onto a playlist.
 There's software codework, web site placement, and email notifications that go to the artist with this system - plus additional exposure like that below and to the right - all for under $10.
 The best songs are selected for an "Intro to Indie Artists

 " series of programs which guarantee airplay on scores of stations.
-Intro to Indie Artists is also available on iTunes.
+Intro to Indie Artists is also available on iTunes, Google Play and RSS.

 Gone are the days when all that was required to sell music was a little payola